spedepekka/gsvw/README.md

 gsvw
 ====

-A wrapper library and a test application which access a Google Street View API.
+A wrapper library and a test application for accessing the static Google Street View API.
 Doesn't probably work out of the box and has many rough edges.

 The original idea
 =================